cnord/doc-security-center/english/11-database-wizard.md

 Use the "File name" parameter to specify the folder and name of the export file.

-Use the “Separator symbol" parameter to select the character that will be used as a field separator in one line of the export file.
+Use the "Separator symbol" parameter to select the character that will be used as a field separator in one line of the export file.
 It shall be remembered that the line field values in the export file are enclosed in double quotes, which excludes the possibility of incorrect recognition of the separator when opening the export file.

 ## Command Line Options

 Along with the graphical user interface, the "Database wizard" module can be used for control with the command line.

-This feature can be useful if the Windows Scheduler, which has more advanced capabilities than the scheduler built into the “Event manager” module, is used as the task scheduler for backing up a database or restoring from a backup.
+This feature can be useful if the Windows Scheduler, which has more advanced capabilities than the scheduler built into the "Event manager" module, is used as the task scheduler for backing up a database or restoring from a backup.

 ### Database Backup